briancpn11/CharVariety/README.md

 1. <b>Latest Version (as of September 13th, 2021) </b>: `main/mainScript.cpp`

 This is the latest version of the script.
-To compile:
+To compile on terminal: at the CharVariety directory, use

 ```bash
 g++ -g .\main\mainScript.cpp .\utils\helpers.cpp -o .\main\mainScript -fopenmp